ellisp/blog-source/_posts/2018-08-14-fuel-prices.md

                      label = dollar) +
   labs(x = "Date in 2018\nAverage prices have not been weighted by population or sales",
        caption = "Source: pricewatch.co.nz, collated by @Economissive") +
-  ggtitle("Fuel prices in Auckland compared to two other comparison areas",
+  ggtitle("Fuel prices in Auckland compared to three other comparison areas",
           "Restricted to prices from BP, Caltex, Mobil and Z Energy")

 # Modelling: